h5py/h5py/docs/strings.rst

 fixed-length strings.
 Use :meth:`.Dataset.asstr` to retrieve ``str`` objects.

 Variable-length strings in attributes are read as ``str`` objects.
 These are decoded as UTF-8 with surrogate escaping for unrecognised bytes.
+Fixed-length strings are read as numpy bytes arrays, the same as for datasets.

 Storing strings
 ---------------